akka/akka/akka-docs-dev/rst/scala/stream-quickstart.rst

 be used by the pipeline etc. These can be overridden on an element-by-element basis or for an entire section, but this will be discussed in depth in :ref:`stream-section-configuration`.

-Let's assume we have a stream of tweets readily available, in Akka this is expressed as a :class:`Source[Out]`:
+Let's assume we have a stream of tweets readily available, in Akka this is expressed as a :class:`Source[Out, M]`:

 .. includecode:: code/docs/stream/TwitterStreamQuickstartDocSpec.scala#tweet-source

-Streams always start flowing from a :class:`Source[Out]` then can continue through :class:`Flow[In,Out]` elements or more advanced graph elements to finally be consumed by a :class:`Sink[In]`.
+Streams always start flowing from a :class:`Source[Out,M1]` then can continue through :class:`Flow[In,Out,M2]` elements or more advanced graph elements to finally be consumed by a :class:`Sink[In,M3]` (ignore the type parameters ``M1``, ``M2`` and ``M3`` for now, they are not relevant to the types of the elements produced/consumed by these classes).
 Both Sources and Flows provide stream operations that can be used to transform the flowing data, a :class:`Sink` however does not since its the "end of stream" and its behavior depends on the type of :class:`Sink` used.

 In our case let's say we want to find all twitter handles of users which tweet about ``#akka``, the operations should look familiar to anyone who has used the Scala Collections library, however they operate on streams and not collections of data: